dlonzell/cs348k_dlonzell/README.md

 It also produced canonical pose hints such as "up" and "front" for assets.
 Those hints help orient objects, but they do not decide where the objects belong in the roleplay.
 Scene placement is handled by the layout solver.

-### 3. Reach-Scale Layout Solver
+### 3. Layout Solver

-The layout solver is the project's simplified, reach-scale analogue of a Holodeck-style layout plan.
+The layout solver is the project's simplified,  analogue of a Holodeck-style layout plan.
 Instead of trusting raw LLM coordinates, it uses the semantic structure of the generated plan.

 The solver: